-For the past decade, donations of publicly traded shares, mutual funds or segregated funds to a sider g your registered charity not only gives you a tax receipt equal to the fair market value of the securities or funds being donated, but you also avoid paying capital your e or oints gains tax on any accrued gain on the shares or funds donated.
-Similarly, if you're an employee who has received employee stock options, you can avoid paying tax on the stock option benefit by choosing to able he donate the proceeds received upon option exercise to charity within 30 days of exercise. ch to vays o sing a Gifts of RRSP/RRIF Gifts of RRSP and RRIF funds can also be tax-effective.
+For the past decade, donations of publicly traded shares, mutual funds or segregated funds to a registered charity not only gives you a tax receipt equal to the fair market value of the securities or funds being donated, but you also avoid paying capital gains tax on any accrued gain on the shares or funds donated.
+Similarly, if you're an employee who has received employee stock options, you can avoid paying tax on the stock option benefit by choosing to donate the proceeds received upon option exercise to charity within 30 days of exercise.

+Gifts of RRSP/RRIF

+Gifts of RRSP and RRIF funds can also be tax-effective.
 Each dollar withdrawn from an RRSP or RRIF is taxable in the year of withdrawal at your marginal tax rate.
 Let's say Baruch, a resident of Ontario, is retired, and his income for 2021 was \$46,000.
 He wishes to donate \$1,000 from his RRIF to charity.

-SP or x- h as His donation credit on the first \$200 would be 15% federally or \$30 and 5.05% in Ontario or \$10.10.
+His donation credit on the first \$200 would be 15% federally or \$30 and 5.05% in Ontario or \$10.10.
 On the next \$800, Baruch would get a federal credit at 29%, worth \$232, and an Ontario credit at 11.16%, worth \$89.28.
-In total, his donation tax credits equal \$361.38. non- et a But on Baruch's \$1,000 RRIF withdrawal used to fund his charitable gift, he would only pay 24.15% combined federal/Ontario tax or \$241.50.
-That means ps to) (and he would have an excess tax credit of \$119.88 which he could use to offset taxes on his other income, including his Canada Pension Plan benefits.
-05% on level er.
-As with all tax planning, be sure to check with your accountant or tax adviser to ensure the above strategies make sense for you! nate -Jamie Golombek Jamie@jamiegolombek.com a rate, Jamie Golombek, CA, CPA, CFP, CLU, TEP is the Managing Director, Tax & Estate Planning with CIBC Private Wealth and is the current Treasurer and a Board member of Beth Tzedec Congregation.
+In total, his donation tax credits equal \$361.38.

+But on Baruch's \$1,000 RRIF withdrawal used to fund his charitable gift, he would only pay 24.15% combined federal/Ontario tax or \$241.50.
+That means he would have an excess tax credit of \$119.88 which he could use to offset taxes on his other income, including his Canada Pension Plan benefits.

+As with all tax planning, be sure to check with your accountant or tax adviser to ensure the above strategies make sense for you!

+-Jamie Golombek

+Jamie@jamiegolombek.com

+Jamie Golombek, CA, CPA, CFP, CLU, TEP is the Managing Director, Tax & Estate Planning with CIBC Private Wealth and is the current Treasurer and a Board member of Beth Tzedec Congregation.